Skip to Content

 Required

-Enter the filter to fetch groups from the LDAP server.
+Enter the filter value to fetch groups from the LDAP server.

 • Example: objectclass=posixGroup